 There’s no harm in asking though.
 In fact, it may help you to understand what areas of your professional cleaning service business needs improvement.
 So, that alone can be a benefit.
 Other than that, there’s no other reason to ask why your cleaning contract was terminated.

-I remember about a year ago, Elbert and I were let go from 2 very profitable jobs we had.
+I remember several years ago, Elbert and I were let go from 2 very profitable jobs.
 We even had 4 staff members between the 2 locations.
 Without warning, mid-month nonetheless, we were asked to leave the premises.
 Of course, I called the office manager to find out why.
 “Budget cuts.”
 Is what I was told.

 Budget cuts!
 Yeah, ok.
 But, what else could I do.
 Sure, my cleaning agreement had a termination clause of a 30-day written notice.
 But, I was not willing to enforce that.